angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

 1. Save your changes.

-1. In the browser refresh the page and confirm that when you click on the "learn more" link for a given housing location the details page displays the correct information based on the data for that selected item.
+1. In the browser refresh the page and confirm that when you click on the "Learn More" link for a given housing location the details page displays the correct information based on the data for that selected item.

     <section class="lightbox">
     <img alt="Details page listing home info" src="generated/images/guide/faa/homes-app-lesson-11-step-3.png">